 4.20 Environmental Matters.
 Since January 1, 2017, neither the Company nor any of its subsidiaries has, as of the date hereof, received any written request for information from any Governmental Entity pursuant to any Environmental Law or any written notices, demand letters, complaints or penalties from any Governmental Entity or other Person that have not heretofore been resolved with such Governmental Entity or other Person without any material liability for the Company or any of its subsidiaries, indicating that the Company or any of its subsidiaries is in violation of, or liable under, any Environmental Law.
 There are no actions, suits, investigations, claims or other proceedings pending or, to the Knowledge of the Company, threatened against the Company or any of its subsidiaries before or by any court, regulatory body or administrative agency or any other Governmental Entity that assert a material violation of any Environmental Law by the Company or any of its subsidiaries.
-To the Knowledge of the Company, neither the Company nor any of its subsidiaries has disposed of, released or transported in material violation of any applicable Environmental Law any Hazardous Materials from any properties owned, leased or operated, or formerly owned, leased or operated by the Company or any of its subsidiaries at any property owned, leased or operated, or formerly owned, leased or operated, by the Company or any of its subsidiaries at any property owned, leased or operated, or formerly owned, leased or operated, by the Company or any of its subsidiaries at any property owned, leased or operated, or formerly owned, leased or operated, by the Company or any of its subsidiaries at any property owned, leased or operated, or formerly owned, leased or operated, by the Company or any of its subsidiaries at any property owned, leased or operated, or formerly owned, leased or operated, by the Company or any of its subsidiaries at any property owned, leased or operated, or formerly owned, leased or operated, by the Company or a
+To the Knowledge of the Company, neither the Company nor any of its subsidiaries has disposed of, released or transported in material violation of any applicable Environmental Law any Hazardous Materials from any properties owned, leased or operated, or formerly owned, leased or operated by the Company or any of its subsidiaries, and no remediation or investigation regarding any such Hazardous Materials is presently being conducted by the Company or any of its subsidiaries at any property owned, leased or operated, by the Company or any of its subsidiaries.